CD Testing: Key Concepts and Best Practices

 - Reduced risk comes from catching and addressing defects early in the lifecycle.

-CI/CD Pipelines: A Foundation for Continuous Testing
+CI/CD Pipelines: The Foundation for CD Testing

 CI/CD pipelines provide the framework within which continuous testing operates.
 These pipelines are a set of automated processes that developers use to build, test, and deploy code efficiently.
 Without a well-structured CI/CD pipeline, continuous testing cannot deliver its full potential.